Ecological Forecasting Outstanding Publication Award

 We are currently fundraising to support this award in perpetuity.
 Please visit our fundraising page to make a (tax deductible) donation to the award.

 Nominations are open to all career stages, and self nominations are permitted, but in all cases the lead author must be a member of the Ecological Society of America.
-Eligible papers must be peer-reviewed with a publication date on or after January 1 three years prior to the current deadline (e.g. papers for the March 2018 deadline need to have been published after Jan 1, 2015).
+Eligible papers must be peer-reviewed with a publication date on or after January 1 three years prior to the current deadline (e.g. papers for the March 2019 deadline need to have been published after Jan.
+1, 2016).
 Papers in press will also be considered but must be publicly available (e.g., online early).
 Please note the date of acceptance and date the paper became available publicly in the cover letter for papers in press.
 Nominations should include a PDF copy of the paper and a brief (< 1 page) cover letter highlighting the paper’s contribution to, and impact on, ecological forecasting.
 Materials should be sent to the Award’s Committee Chair, Mike Dietze (firstname.lastname@example.org), in an email with subject heading “Ecological Forecasting Award”.
-The annual deadline for the nominations will be March 1, with the first competition taking place in 2018.
+The annual deadline for the nominations will be March 1.

 E. C. Pielou Award

 The E.C.
 Pielou Award is a competitive award made annually to a graduate student or recent Ph.D. graduate based on overall quality of the student’s scientific contribution to statistical ecology, as evidenced by his or her oral presentation at the Annual Meeting.